aleyu0/cse15l-lab-reports/labthree.md

 which indicates that "The" occurs in `ch1.txt` 60 times, in `ch2.txt` 67 times, in `CH4.txt` 66 times, and in `ch7.txt` 42 times.

 ## `grep -n`
-* `grep -n` - `Prefix each line of output with the 1-based line number within its input file.  (-n is specified by POSIX.)` displays the number of the lines in which the given pattern/keyword is found in a file.
+* `grep -n` - `Prefix each line of output with the 1-based line number within its input file.  (-n is specified by POSIX.)` displays the number of the lines in which the given pattern/keyword is found in the file.

-Let's test this out by searching for the word "heritage" in the `chA.txt` in the `Castro/` directory/
+Let's test this out by searching for the word "heritage" in the `chA.txt` in the `Castro/` directory:
 ```
 $ grep -n "heritage" chA.txt
 ```